 In the US an estimated $14.7 billion is spent every year for Easter.
 That’s a lot of chocolate bunnies!

 Make Easter Magical

 This one takes a little bit longer to create, but you and the children will have so much fun making it that the time will fly by!
 Making unicorn bark is a no-bake recipe which means your kitchen will stay super clean.
-Pick up white chocolate chips, different food coloring options, sprinkles and candy pearls, and you’re ready to swirl up some Easter goodness.
+With white chocolate chips, different food coloring options, sprinkles and candy pearls, and you’re ready to swirl up some Easter goodness.

 5 cups of white chocolate chips, melted

 Pink, yellow, purple and blue food coloring (adjust to color preferences!)